-Pioneering this new approach to micro-mobility management, these cities will be the first to apply parking principles, data analysis, and a software platform to charge for scooter parking in order to balance the supply, demand and distribution of scooters.
+Pioneering this new approach to mobility management, these cities will be the first to apply parking principles, data analysis, and a software platform to charge for scooter parking in order to balance the supply, demand and distribution of scooters.
 Instead of capping scooter volumes or imposing flat fees, this methodology and technology from Passport allow each city to incentivize behavior by charging for curb space fairly across all modes of mobility.
 Just as cities charge cars to park at the curb, they can apply an existing digital parking infrastructure for scooters.

 The first-of-its-kind software platform from Passport will leverage data from micro-mobility providers and allow cities to: